-Companies with engaged employees outperform those without by 202%, customer retention rates are 18% higher when employees are highly engaged and organisations that have over 50% employee engagement retain over 80% of their customers.
-Engagement is key to every company's success.
+Companies with engaged employees outperform those without by 202%; customer retention rates are 18% higher when employees are highly engaged; and organizations that have more than 50% employee engagement retain more than 80% of their customers.
+Engagement is a key to every company's success.

-With companies constantly changing and the gig-economy taking over, engagement has to go mobile.
+With companies constantly changing and the gig-economy taking over, engagement must go mobile

-Mobile does not only change the top-down monologue that dominates business communication into a horizontal dialogue, but also enhances the employee experience.
-And it’s about time that companies think of the employee experience the same way they would of user experience.
+Not only does mobile turn the top-down monologue that dominates business communication into a horizontal dialogue, but it also enhances the employee experience.
+And it’s high time that companies start thinking of employee experience in the same way they look at customer experience.

 Millennials already expect mobile communication.
-They are the ultimate technology natives and they want information to be fast, interactive and accessible from everywhere.
-In addition, employees today value transparency as one of the most important aspects when considering where to work.
+They're true technology natives and they want information to be immediate, interactive, and accessible everywhere.
+In addition, when considering where to work, today's employees value transparency as being one of a company's most important aspects.

-While in a interconnected live it's impossible to be the only source of information, it is central that you are the first and most transparent source of information in order for your employees to stay engaged and for crisis management to work effectively.
+While it's impossible to be the sole source of information, in order for your employees to stay engaged and for crisis management to work effectively, it is central that you are the first and most transparent source of information.

-Furthermore, your workforce is already using their mobile devices.
-In fact, 72% of employees already use mobile devices.
-Which also is why BYOD is such a big trend.
-Allowing employees to use devices they are used to and that are embedded in their daily lives increases engagement and makes internal communication easier to distribute.
+Furthermore, your workforce is already using their mobile devices: 72% of them, to be exact.
+This is why BYOD is such a big trend.
+Allowing your employees to use the devices that are embedded in their daily lives increases engagement and makes internal communication easier to distribute.

-We use apps for shopping, banking, traveling and to get information.
+We use apps for shopping, banking, traveling, and for getting news and information.
 Why not for work?

-Apps are able to function with or next to your intranet, you are able to include SharePoint, all workers are able to have access, security can be molded to specific needs, use cases can be adapted and they take over from traditional channels like a newsletter.
+Apps are able to function with your intranet or alongside it—and they can be configured with SharePoint; all workers can have access, security can be molded to specific needs, use cases can be adapted, and they are generally superior to traditional channels like newsletters or in-house magazines.

 Apps are the future of workplace communication.

-You know you should get rolling with mobile communications—but how to convince your leadership?
-Key is to have a clear understanding of what your organization is trying to achieve, and why.
-This will help you establish a clear “line of sight” between the benefits of an employee app and your team’s and organization’s goals.
+You know you should get rolling with mobile communications—but how do you convince your leadership?
+It's key to have a clear understanding of what your organization is trying to achieve—and why.
+This will help you to establish a clear “line of sight” between the benefits of an employee app and your team’s and organization’s goals.

-In addition, remember to provide several options beyond just yes or no. You could for example ask to start a research phase or start an employee app pilot with a limited number of locations or at a leadership conference.
+In addition, remember to provide several options beyond just yes or no. You could, for example, ask to start a research phase or an employee app pilot with a limited number of locations or at a leadership conference.

-Also, be prepared for a second or third round.
-If your leaders don’t immediately choose one of your recommendations, collect the open questions, negotiate a time frame, and immediately set a meeting for follow-up.
+Also, be prepared for a second or third round of talks.
+If your leaders don’t immediately choose one of your recommendations, collect the open questions, negotiate a time frame, and immediately set a follow-up meeting.

-If you would like some inspiration on how to sell an app to your boardroom download our SlideShare here.
+If you'd like some inspiration on how to sell an app to your boardroom, download our SlideShare here.

-Custom app projects are often widely underestimated.
-Both in time and in cost.
+Custom app projects are often widely underestimated, both in terms of time and cost.

-A custom app project takes approximately 18 months to develop and launch.
-If you have a full IT team specialised in mobile applications that is.
-The Staffbase SaaS in comparison enables you to go from idea to your own branded app in just 30 days.
+A custom app project takes approximately eighteen months to develop and launch—and that's only if you already have a full IT team specialized in mobile applications.
+In comparison, the Staffbase SaaS enables you to go from an initial idea to your own branded app in just thirty days.

-The cost for an custom app ranges between $200k and $1.000k.
+The cost for a custom app ranges between $200k and $1,000k.
 Plus maintenance.
-And take into account that this is for an application that has never been tried or tested by users.
-A SaaS solution has often already been verified by other companies, use cases are tested and the value has been proven.
-In addition the cost is significantly lower because the investment for platform development and maintenance is “shared” by all customers.
+And take into account that all of this is for an application that has never been tried or tested by users.
+A SaaS solution will have already been verified by other companies, use cases are tested, and value has been proven.
+In addition, the cost is significantly lower since the investment for platform development and maintenance is “shared” by all customers.